pumapayio/smart-contracts/docs/Top Up Pull Payment.md

 ```

 #### Execute Top Up Pull Payment
-Executes a specific top up pull payment based on the payment ID - The pull payment should exist and the payment request
-should be valid in terms of whether it can be executed i.e. it is within the total and time based limits.
+Executes a specific top up pull payment based on the payment ID - The pull payment should exist and the payment request should be valid in terms of whether it satisfies parameters i.e. it is within the total and time based limits.
-If the top up payment is executed outside the time based period set on registration, then we update the set timestamp
-for the time based limitations and we set the time based amount spent to the top up amount.
+If the top up payment is executed outside the time based period set during registration, then we update the set timestamp for the time based limitations and set the time based amount spent to the top up amount.
-If the top up payment is executed within the time based period set on registration, then the time based spent amount is
-incremented by the top up amount.
+If the top up payment is executed within the time based period set on registration, then the time based spent amount is incremented by the top up amount.
-For the execution we calculate the amount in PMA using the conversion rate specified when calling the method.
+For the execution, we calculate the amount in PMA using the conversion rate specified when calling the method.
-From the `conversionRate` and the `topUpAmountInCents` we calculate the amount of PMA that the business need to receive in their treasuryAddress.
+From the `conversionRate` and the `topUpAmountInCents` we calculate the amount of PMA that the business needs to receive in their treasuryAddress.
-The smart contract transfers from the customer account to the treasury wallet the amount in PMA.
+The smart contract transfers the PMA amount from the customer account to the treasury.
-After execution we set the last payment timestamp to NOW and we increase the total spent amount with the top up amount.
+After execution we set the last payment timestamp to NOW and then increase the total spent amount with the top up amount.
 Emits `LogPullPaymentExecuted` with customer address, `msg.sender` as the pull payment executor address and the paymentID.
 ```solidity
 /// @param _paymentID - ID of the payment.